 When growing napini plants, direct sow seeds in the late summer or early fall.
 Cover the seeds with ½ inch (1.5 cm.) of soil.
 Keep the seeded area moist and weed free.
 If your area gets snow, cover the kale plants with mulch or straw to protect them.
 The napini should be ready to harvest sometime in March or into the early summer depending upon the type of kale.

 Napini Kale Uses

 Napini can range in color from green to purple but will turn dark green regardless when cooked.
 It is extremely nutrient rich, high in calcium, and contains all the vitamin A, C, and K of a person’s daily allowance.

 Some people refer to ‘napini’ as the spring blossoms of a brassica plant.
 While the spring blooms of other brassicas are also edible, napini refers to napus kale buds.
 The vegetable is so sweet and mild it has varied uses.

 No need to add too many ingredients to napini.
-A simple sauté with olive oil, garlic, salt and pepper may be finished off with a squeeze of fresh lemon and that’s it.
+A simple sauté with olive oil, garlic, salt, and pepper may be finished off with a squeeze of fresh lemon and that’s it.
 Or you can get more creative and add chopped napini to omelets and frittatas.
 Add it to rice pilaf or risotto during the last couple of minutes of cooking.
 Don’t overcook napini.
 Cook it as you would broccoli with a quick sauté or steam.

-Napini pairs beautifully with pasta or white beans with a hint of lemon and shaving of pecorino Romano.
+Napini pairs beautifully with pasta or white beans with a hint of lemon and a shaving of pecorino Romano.
 Basically, napini could be substituted in any recipe that calls for a brassica veggie such as broccoli or even asparagus.